iferminm/iferminm.github.io/content/Blog/productivity_thoughts.md

 One book that changed the way I think and reason about time is [Master your time master your life](https://www.goodreads.com/book/show/31287110-master-your-time-master-your-life) by productivity coach [Brian Tracy](https://www.goodreads.com/author/show/22033.Brian_Tracy).
-I this book, Tracy mentions that there are multiple types of time in life and one needs to be able to identify what kind of time you have at the moment to know how you should use it as well as what kind of time a task requires in order to know when to do it.
+In this book, Tracy mentions that there are multiple types of time in life and one needs to be able to identify what kind of time you have at the moment to know how you should use it as well as what kind of time a task requires in order to know when to do it.